joyeldevhub/joyeldevhub/README.md

-### Hi there 👋, I'm joyeldevhub
+# Hi there 👋, I'm joyeldevhub
-#### I'm Alex Joyel Raj from India and I am a TechStack pro.
+## I'm Alex Joyel Raj from India, and I'm a TechStack pro.
 ![I'm Alex Joyel Raj from India and I am a TechStack pro.](https://user-images.githubusercontent.com/74038190/212749171-b84692a8-2b04-4e3b-93ca-ac14705da224.gif)

- I really enjoy learning Core Java and testing, as well as work in Eclipse.
-I also enjoy Linux commands, SQL databases, and Linux Commands in general.
+I enjoy learning Core Java and testing, as well as working in Eclipse.
+Additionally, I have a keen interest in Cloud Computing, SQL databases, and Linux Commands.

 ## Skills & Experience
 * 🔍 Passionate software tester with expertise in manual and automated testing methodologies.